-Four action areas of The Decade of Healthy Ageing 2020-2030: ageism, age-friendly environments, primary health care, and long-term care alongside older people and pandemics constitute the structural pillars of the IFA Global Conference which is expected to attract more than a thousand delegates around the world across governments, NGOs, industry, academia and older people.
+Four action areas of The Decade of Healthy Ageing 2020-2030: ageism, age-friendly cities and communities, primary health care, and long-term care alongside older people and pandemics constitute the structural pillars of the IFA Global Conference which is expected to attract more than a thousand delegates around the world across governments, NGOs, industry, academia and older people.

 Ageism – stereotyping (how we think), prejudice (how we feel) and discrimination (how we act) towards people on the basis of their age – impacts everyone no matter their age.
 Ageism has particularly deleterious effects on the health and well-being of older people.
 Understanding, measuring and reducing ageism requires new metrics, effective interventions and mechanisms to replicate and scale-up good practice to prevent the manifestation of ageism across generations (interpersonal); in systems through laws and policies (institutional); and through internalization (self-directed).

-Older people in their communities pay a highest price as they fight not only ageism embedded in the complexities of gender, literacy, ethnicity but also face social exclusion, loneliness and poor health outcomes.
-Efforts to combat ageism including policy changes and shifts to perceptions and attitudes, are needed to empower and facilitate inclusion of people of all ages in economic and social opportunities.
+Older people in their communities pay the highest price as they fight not only ageism, embedded in the complexities of gender, literacy and ethnicity, but also face social exclusion, loneliness and poor health outcomes.
+Efforts to combat ageism, including policy changes and shifts to perceptions and attitudes, are needed to empower and facilitate inclusion of people of all ages in economic and social opportunities.

 Abstracts on Ageism can be submitted under the following subthemes:

 Institutional ageism: health, workplace, media, legal and politics